thesarahmeister/workshops/workshops/gitVCS2/slides.md

 # Using Git #
-/*DN: Should we keep this in in case new people come and need to set up their Git?
-Maybe move these slides to the end?*/

 Before we start...The command line is **not** something to be afraid of!!
 Open up the terminal (Mac/Linux) or Git Bash (Windows).